iiGamezzHN/Pokemon-Builder/PROCESS.md

 ## Day 5
 - Decided to stop using fragments and TabLayout (now for atleast), as it took too much time to get it working properly.
 But I will keep using that idea for navigation
-- Added navigation buttons to normal activities (replacement for TabLayout)
+- Added navigation buttons to normal activities (replacement for TabLayout).
+Height will be 50dp, as that was about the height the TabLayout had and looks good
 - Added ListView and ListView adapter to Pokedex.
 It now shows all pokemon names.
 - Made the overall layout better looking.
 Like white text for tabs, no transition animations when changing activities and some margins for text so that it's more readable.